Today, I share my experience visiting Xcaret, a place that blew my mind considering I am not a fan of theme parks.

 To my dismay surprise, I ended up in Los Angeles where different flavors of Disney and Universal are venerated.
-Plus, in here we have the I-want-to-die parks such as Six Flags and Knott’s Berry Farm.
+Plus, here we have the I-want-to-die parks such as Six Flags and Knott’s Berry Farm.
 I mean, I like to go to visit once in a while but I don’t understand why I have to pay to expose my brain to zero gravity and various g forces in 20 roller coasters.
 All this in. one. day.
-Perfect way to burn a couple hundred of neurons.
+The perfect way to burn a couple of hundred neurons.
 In summary, I like them a little bit but it is not my ideal way to spend a day.

-Because of my misunderstood aversion to theme parks, I had to put all my decision making skills into practice when considering a visit to Xcaret.
+Because of my misunderstood aversion to theme parks, I had to put all my decision-making skills into practice when considering a visit to Xcaret.
 Many describe this place as Mexico’s Disneyland (headache alert).
 However, as I continued investigating the offerings of this place, I discovered it is best described as an eco archeological park (not as a boring, plain theme park).

 Xcaret was a Mayan port and trading center.
 The word Xcaret means “small inlet”.
 However, the original name of the site was p’ole’ which means merchandise or deal of merchants.
-The ruins of the Mayan site remains within the limits of the modern development.
+The ruins of the Mayan site remains within the limits of modern development.

 Around the 80s, the land where the park is located was bought by Mexican investors.
 While cleaning the area, cenotes and underwater rivers were discovered.
 This is when the owners started to think about developing a different kind of park where visitors would learn about Mexico’s natural environment and cultural heritage.